paul-reiners/pneumonia-detection-chest-x-rays/FDA_Submission_Template.md

 **Description of Validation Dataset:**

-The percentage patients with pneumonia in our data is 1%.
-Thus, we want to have 1% of pneumonia cases in the validation set.
-The validation set ends up with 224 scans of patients with pneumonia and 22,138 scans without pneumoniua.
+We construct 20%/80% split of pneumonia/non-pneumonia cases in the validation set.

+    pneumonia count:      286
+    non-pneumonia count: 1144
+    pneumonia %:           20

+We also want the following to be true of the scans:

+* body part examined is 'CHEST'
+* modality is 'DX'
+* patient position is either 'AP' or 'PA'

 ### 5. Ground Truth